 If you’re unfamiliar with Google Data Studio, here’s a quick tutorial on using the TikTok overview performance template.

-First, open the template and click on ‘Use template.’
+First, open the template and click ‘Use template.’

-Then, click on the ‘New data source’ drop-down menu and choose ‘Create new data source.’
+Then, click the ‘New data source’ drop-down menu and choose ‘Create new data source.’

 On the Google connectors page, search for a connector called ‘TikTok Ads by Supermetrics.’

 Next, authorize your accounts —both Google and TikTok Ads — and give Supermetrics all necessary permissions.

 By authorizing your accounts, you’ll automatically start your 14-day free Supermetrics trial.